MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

 In their new study, the team focused solely on muscle and nerve tissue to determine whether exercising muscles directly affects nerve growth.
 The researchers grew mouse muscle cells into long fibers that fused to form a small sheet of mature muscle tissue about the size of a quarter.

 The team genetically modified the muscle to contract in response to light.
-With this modification, the team could flash a light repeatedly, causing the muscle to squeeze in response, mimicking the act of exercise.
-Raman previously developed a novel gel mat to grow and exercise muscle tissue.
-The gel's properties are such that it can support muscle tissue and prevent it from peeling away as the researchers stimulated the muscle to exercise.
+With this modification, the team could repeatedly flash a light, causing the muscle to squeeze in response, mimicking the act of exercise.
+Raman previously developed a novel gel mat for growing and exercising muscle tissue.
+The gel's properties enable it to support muscle tissue and prevent it from peeling away as the researchers stimulated the muscle to contract.

-The team then collected samples of the surrounding solution in which the muscle tissue was exercised, thinking the solution should hold myokines, including growth factors, RNA, and a mix of other proteins.
+The team then collected samples of the surrounding solution in which the muscle tissue was exercised, assuming it would contain myokines, including growth factors, RNA, and a mix of other proteins.

 "I would think of myokines as a biochemical soup of things that muscles secrete, some of which could be good for nerves and others that might have nothing to do with nerves," Raman says.
 "Muscles are pretty much always secreting myokines, but when you exercise them, they make more."